I was talking with a client the other day and the subject of SEO came up.

 “I didn’t know Search Engine Optimization was IT?”

 I was a little taken aback by this.
 Obviously there is technology involved in SEO, SEM (Search Engine Marketing) and even Social media.
+There’s obviously information involved in online marketing.
+So my first question to my fellow technologists is, “Is online marketing a subset of information technology (IT)?”
+My second question is whether online marketing technologies should be considered when building modern network architecture.

 I find that business owners and even some marketers are confused by the whole online marketing phenomena.
 Business owners are just looking for quantifiable numbers.
 Unfortunately most people have no numbers and of those that do… well they really aren’t sharing the raw data.
 When I speak with my Seattle IT consulting clients about the subject I start out by breaking down the internet into,